jeremytammik/tbc/a/1983_geo_opt_curve.md

 <img src="img/jc_error_msg.png" alt="JtClicker handles it" title="JtClicker handles it" width="231"/> <!-- 231 x 349 pixels -->
 </center>

 **Answer:** Yes, definitely.
-I f worst comes to worst, you can use the native Windows API to catch and dismiss this dialogue.
+If worst comes to worst, you can use the native Windows API to catch and dismiss this dialogue.
 Look at the various options listed in The Building Coder topic group on [detecting and handling dialogues and failures](https://thebuildingcoder.typepad.com/blog/about-the-author.html#5.32).